Parametrized Homology via Zigzag Persistence: Introduction

 Cohen-Steiner et al.\ consider the sequence of spaces and pairs

-where $a_0 < \dots < a_n$ is the set of critical values and where the arrows denote the canonical inclusion maps.
-The extended persistence of~$\XX$ is defined to be the persistent homology of this sequence; that is to say, the diagram of vector spaces and linear maps
+where $a_0 < \dots < a_n$ is the set of critical values.
+The extended persistence of~$\XX$ is the persistent homology of this sequence

 obtained by applying a homology functor~$\Hgr$ with field coefficients.
-The structure of such a diagram is described by its \emph{barcode} or \emph{persistence diagram} (section~\ref{subsec:zigzag}).
-If we fix the homology theory and the field of coefficients, and vary the homological dimension~$k$, then it turns out that the resulting collection of barcodes captures all the information that we are seeking in the present work.
-The four types of bars identified in~\cite{ExtendingPersistence} each have different geometric significance.
-We will say more about extended persistence in section~\ref{sec:extended-persistence}.
+If we fix the homology theory and the field of coefficients, and vary the homological dimension, then it turns out~\cite{Zigzagpersistenthomologyandreal} that the resulting collection of barcodes captures all the information that we are seeking in the present work.
+There are four types of bars identified in~\cite{ExtendingPersistence}, each having a different geometric significance; this is explored in some detail by Bendich et al.~\cite{bendich}, as part of a broader program to understand homological stability of the fibers of an $\RR$-space.
+Two of of the four types can be matched to the standard persistence of $(X,f)$ and $(X,-f)$.
+The other two types provide new information.

-Earlier, and in a similar spirit, Dey and Wenger~\cite{StabilityCP} proposed a theory of `interval persistence'.
-More recently, Burghelea and Dey~\cite{Burghelea_Dey_2013} initiated the study of persistence invariants of $\mathbb{S}^1$-spaces; that is, of spaces equipped with a continuous function to the circle $\mathbb{S}^1$.
-This work has been continued and developed by Burghelea and Haller~\cite{Burghelea_Haller_2013}.

-In this paper we build on the work of Carlsson, de~Silva and Morozov~\cite{Zigzagpersistenthomologyandreal} and their theory of levelset zigzag persistence.
-We take advantage of finite rectangle measures to define persistence diagrams~\cite{Thestructureandstability}.
-This allows us to work with a broader class of parametrized spaces and prove statements about their diagrams using arguments of a finite nature.
-Parametrized homology consists of four persistence diagrams that we construct using this method.
-Each diagram represents a set of homological features and carries information about how they perish at both ends of the interval over which they are defined.
-At each end a $k$-dimensional cycle either expires or is killed in homology by a ${(k+1)}$-dimensional chain.
-We prove stability and establish an equivalence between parametrized homology and levelset zigzag persistence, as well as how parametrized homology relates to extended persistence.
-Using this approach we also define parametrized cohomology.
+The symmetry of this theory is, however, not at all obvious: there is no immediately manifest relationship between the extended persistence barcodes of $(X,f)$ and $(X,-f)$.
+The existence of such a symmetry was conjectured by Cohen-Steiner et al.~\cite{ExtendingPersistence} on the basis of results obtained for closed manifolds using duality theorems.
+The matter was resolved in~\cite{Zigzagpersistenthomologyandreal}, which establishes a precise symmetry between the two sets of barcodes, via calculations in zigzag persistent homology.
+The symmetry requires considering homology in more than one dimension at once, since the correspondence between the barcodes involves dimension shifts.

+Finally, we note that it is relatively straightforward to use rectangle measures to generalize extended persistence to the continuous case; the procedure is outlined in~\cite{Thestructureandstability}.
+We will say more about extended persistence in Section~\ref{sec:extended-persistence}. \end{example}

+\begin{example}[interval persistent homology] Dey and Wenger~\cite{StabilityCP} proposed a theory of `interval persistence'.
+They consider {interlevelsets} $\XX_a^b$, seeking maximal intervals $[a, b]$ such that the sequence